Page Nav

 But it gets even more interesting.
 Japanese capital Tokyo used to be called Edo, the name of a state and people in midwestern Nigeria.

-The Japanese also bear person names like Chika, an Igbo name; Aina, a Yoruba name; Fumi, a Yoruba name; Ikimi, an Edo name; Yaru, a Borgu name; Sambo, a Fulani name; Maitama, a Hausa name; Adachi, a Nupe/Igala name; and so on.
+The Japanese also bear personal names like Chika, an Igbo name; Aina, a Yoruba name; Fumi, a Yoruba name; Ikimi, an Edo name; Yaru, a Borgu name; Sambo, a Fulani name; Maitama, a Hausa name; Adachi, a Nupe/Igala name; and so on.

-Tutor-World also identified several more Japanese personal names that are either also personal names, names of common things, or names of towns in Nigeria, including: Azuka, Baba, Duro, Eijiro, Emiko, Femi, Fuji, Gobe, Goro, Haruna, Imoko, Iyamu, Kano, Kwashi, Mabuchi, Maduka, Mai, Obi, Oba, Ogi, Okada, Osahon, Sada, Ta-Daura (even Buhari’s adopted hometown made the list!), Waka, and Zoro.
+Tutor-World identified several more Japanese personal names that are either also personal names, names of common things, or names of towns in Nigeria, including: Azuka, Baba, Duro, Eijiro, Emiko, Femi, Fuji, Gobe, Goro, Haruna, Imoko, Iyamu, Kano, Kwashi, Mabuchi, Maduka, Mai, Obi, Oba, Ogi, Okada, Osahon, Sada, Ta-Daura (even Buhari’s adopted hometown made the list!), Waka, and Zoro.

 Take, for an example, the word Yoruba, the name of a major ethnic group in Nigeria.
 It also occurs in Japanese and can be translated as a “night horse,” according to the Sundaland Research Society, which says “yoru” means night and “ba” means horse in Japanese.